dnicolodi/python-siphash24/docs/index.rst

 .. currentmodule:: siphash24

-Hash objects implementing the SipHash-2-4 variant are created by a constructor function:
+Hash objects implementing the SipHash-1-3 and SipHash-2-4 variants are created by calling the constructor functions

+.. function:: siphash13(data=b'', key=b'')
 .. function:: siphash24(data=b'', key=b'')

-The constructor takes two optional parameters:
+respectively.
+These functions take two optional parameters:

 * **data** -- initial chunk of data to hash, which must be bytes-like object.
 It can be passed only as positional argument.